Updated August 31, 2020

 A few notes:

 - The Disneyland website indicates that guests should make a standard reservation to dine at Wine Country Trattoria online.
 Then, the night of Oogie Boogie Bash, guests should arrive at their dining time and request an upgrade to the Frightfully Fun Parade package.
-These upgrades are available on a first come, first serve basis and will only accommodate 100 guests.
+These upgrades are available on a first come, first serve basis.

 - Essentially, to ensure you grab a spot for this package, you should go directly to Wine Country Trattoria as soon as you enter the park during the “mix in” time.